Abarna-mouli/Predictive-analytics-for-customer-engagement/README.md

 6. Results

-- The notebook evaluates the model's performance using accuracy, precision, recall, and F1-score.
+- The predictive_analytics evaluates the model's performance using accuracy, precision, recall, and F1-score.
 - Cross-validation is performed to ensure the model's robustness.

 Notes: